mbalabanov/eventradar/README.md

 # Event Radar

 A calendar of sports events.
 Events can be created, edited and categorized based on their sports.
+This is an exercise project for a job application at Sportradar.

-## Requirements
+## Initial Requirements

 ### 1. Coding Exercise
 Goal is to implement a calendar for sport events.
 Events may be added to the calendar and it should be possible to categorize the events based on sports.